Jim Evolve CEO at a desk with a laptop and coffee. Headline reads: "Being Found vs Being Chosen: The Real Goal of Modern Search

 Being Chosen Is About Reducing Friction

 People don’t want more information.
+They want confidence.
+They want to feel like:

 • “This is for me.”